aidanmelen/terraform-provider-snowsql/docs/resources/exec.md

 }
 ```

+To improve your production use of Snowflake, consider utilizing the [snowflake_role](https://registry.terraform.io/providers/Snowflake-Labs/snowflake/latest/docs/resources/role) resource in Terraform, which enables you to define and manage Snowflake roles.
+The role was selected for its easy-to-understand object lifecycles and no-credit-cost creation.

 -> **NOTE:** It is highly recommended to test all SnowSQL statements, especially create and delete statements, in a [Snowflake worksheet](https://docs.snowflake.com/en/user-guide/ui-worksheet) prior to executing them.
 This can help avoid any unexpected issues during the execution of these statements.

 ~> **NOTE:** It is important to ensure that any delete statements negate any corresponding create statements, to avoid any orphaned Snowflake objects.
 Failure to do so can result in clutter and potential issues within your Snowflake environment.